PhanChenh/AdventureworkDataset-RFM-Analysis-SQLProject/README.md

 2. Focus on the Right Marketing Tactics:
 By analyzing each segment’s behavior, you can direct marketing efforts where they will be most effective.

+3. To use bak file in mssql:
+- Save the file in C disk
+- open tthe file in mssql: go to database -> restore database -> device -> three dots (...)  -> add -> C disk -> find the file -> Ok -> Ok -> done

 ---